-In this drawing lesson, the team of Drawingforall.net will show you how to draw a realistic dog.
-This tutorial is a slightly more sophisticated version of our previous guide on drawing a dog.
+In this lesson, we will show you how to draw a realistic dog.
+This guide is a slightly more sophisticated version of our previous guide on drawing a dog.

 This realistic dog drawing tutorial will not seem so difficult if you read our articles about shadows and hatching.
-There we talk in great detail about the structure of shadows and lights and how to create volume in a drawing using hatching.
+There we talk in great detail about the structure of shadows and lights and how to create a volume using hatching.

 So let’s get down to the tutorial on how to draw a realistic dog.

-Let’s start drawing a dog from its skeleton.
-Use simple and almost invisible lines to sketch the head, chest, and pelvis.
-Use the same simple lines to sketch the spine, tail, and legs.
-Note that this tutorial on how to draw a realistic dog starts the same way as our simpler dog drawing tutorials.
+Let’s start creating a dog from its skeleton.
+Use simple and almost invisible lines to depict the head, chest, and pelvis.
+Use the same simple lines to create the spine, tail, and legs.
+Note that this tutorial on how to draw a realistic dog starts the same way as our simpler instructions.

-Now, using a few light lines, sketch out the outlines of the muzzle and hanging ears.
+Now, using a few light lines, create the outlines of the muzzle and hanging ears.
 As always, we remind you that we are showing the most typical and canonical example.
-You can modify your drawing of a dog by changing certain details on your sketch.
+You can modify your drawing by changing certain details on your artwork.

-Now sketch out the outlines of the front limbs of the dog with rough and loose lines.
+Now create the outlines of the front limbs with rough and loose lines.
 In the future, we will give them a more detailed and complete look.
-In this step, we need to position the front legs of the dog in the most correct way, giving them the correct volume.
+Now, we need to position the front legs in the most correct way, giving them the correct volume.

-Now use a couple of smooth lines to sketch out the top and bottom edges of the torso.
-Note that the dog’s torso should taper slightly at the abdomen.
+Now use a couple of smooth lines to create the top and bottom edges of the torso.
+Note that the torso should taper slightly at the abdomen.
 Next, using light lines sketch out the tail.
-If you want to check the correctness and proportionality of your dog drawing, then look at it through a mirror.
+If you want to check the correctness and proportionality of your sketch, then look at it through a mirror.

-Now let’s move on to the hind legs of the realistic dog, sketching them using light lines in the same way as it was done a little earlier with the front legs.
-The hind legs should be noticeably thicker at the top, and taper smoothly towards the middle.
+Now let’s move on to the hind legs of the realistic dog, creating them with the help of light lines in the same way as it was done a little earlier with the front legs.
+The hind legs should be noticeably thicker at the top and taper smoothly towards the middle.

 It’s time to get down to the details and make the realistic dog drawing truly convincing.
 Start with the eyes, sketching them in two almond-shaped geometric figures.
-The dog’s eyes should be slightly above the center of the head ball.
+The eyes should be slightly above the center of the head ball.
 Draw a nose just below the eyes.
-In one of the previous drawing lessons, we told how to draw a dog nose in detail.
+In one of the previous guides, we told how to draw a dog nose in detail.

-Now it’s time to add some detail to the front legs of the dog.
+Now it’s time to add some detail to the front legs.
 Using darker lines, carefully draw the outlines of the front legs.
-When drawing the details of the front legs, keep in mind the outlines of the muscles and bones under the skin.
+When creating the details of the front legs, keep in mind the outlines of the muscles and bones under the skin.
 Draw toes and short claws.
 To make the dog look more realistic, add folds on the neck like in our example.

-Add some finishing touches to your drawing of a realistic dog.
+Add some finishing touches.
 For example, we made the tail more detailed and the ears darker.
 In addition, you can add even more folds or draw some interesting patterns on the body.

-Erase all unnecessary guidelines from your dog drawing.
+Erase all unnecessary guidelines from your sketch.
 Give the necessary lines a little more tone.
 Compare your drawing with our example, look at it in the mirror and move away from it to find mistakes, and if they were made, then it’s time to fix them.

-To make your realistic dog drawing more voluminous, try drawing a background.
+To make your realistic dog drawing more voluminous, try to create a background.
 This usually helps to achieve an even greater 3D effect.
 You can also try making the shadows denser.
 Add additional layers of hatching, making shadows darker and contrasts even more noticeable.

-Of course, this realistic dog drawing is not detailed and vivid enough to be confused with a black and white photograph of a real dog.
-Here we have given the most important knowledge for drawing a realistic dog.
+Of course, this drawing is not detailed and vivid enough to be confused with a black and white photograph of a real dog.
+Here we have given the most important knowledge for sketching these beautiful animals.